-Miami real estate has its own ups and downs over the years with several properties still recovering from mortgage fraud issues and foreclosures.
-However, despite these challenges, the real estate market in Miami continues to thrive as more and more people are becoming interested about purchasing a property such as a home, a condo unit or a townhouse among many other choices.
+Miami real estate has had its own ups and downs over the years with several properties still recovering from mortgage fraud issues and foreclosures.
+However, despite these challenges, the real estate market in Miami continues to thrive as more and more people are becoming interested in purchasing a property such as a home, a condo unit, or a townhouse among many other choices.

 Or, it could be for its fine and sunny weather.
-Everything could have been perfect until you decide to repaint the ceiling and walls, and move the furniture.
+Everything could have been perfect until you decide to repaint the ceiling and walls and move the furniture.
 You see ugly marks and stains that spread all over; and later on, you find out that this is mold infestation caused by serious water damage and leaks.

 Case Study: Managing the Situation

-I have personally seen clients, such as a young couple who recently moved in, who asked for advice about a newly-purchased home which was discovered to have serious water and mold damage.
+I have personally seen clients, such as a young couple who recently moved in, who asked for advice about a newly-purchased home that was discovered to have serious water and mold damage.

 Court Hearing and Resolution

 It was revealed that the seller knew about the existing water-related damages to the property and failed to have the problem checked to determine its severity.
 Furthermore, it was also proven that the problem has been disclosed to the buyers in passing but they had no idea just how serious the damage is because the stains looked harmless.

 However, despite all these circumstances, the buyers cannot rescind the contract but rather were entitled to get back the down payment and deposit they gave to the seller (plus payment for the cost and fees relative to the filing of the case).
 This amount could then be used to cover the cost of repair of all noted damages.

 A Piece of Advice

 It is always best to have a real estate lawyer when dealing with any real estate transaction.
 Having a lawyer involved throughout the process can protect your rights and interests as a buyer.
 You can have your best foot forward by having sufficient evidence and legal documentation in case of misrepresentation and fraudulent concealment by the real estate seller.